ANCIENT EGYPT IN GLORIOUS, GLOSSY PRINT:

 Ever since the discovery of his tomb, Seti I has been bizarrely associated with pseudo-archaeology and mysticism, which have dogged the memory of one of Egypt’s greatest rulers.

 A Pharaoh's Legacy.

 King Ptolemy II could never have guessed what his greatest gift to Egypt would be.

-Plus, The Nile Quiz, Looking Back, Nile Style and lots more.
-Enjoy your Nile time!
+Plus, The Nile Quiz, Looking Back and lots more.

 We are also happy to arrange your subscription over the phone.
-Call Select Publisher Services on (U.K) 01202 087629.
+Call Nile Subscription Services on (U.K) 01202 087629.